 We endure.
 And in the strength we needful gain in our small hero’s journeys, we encounter the requirement of meaning.
-Neither the smallest nor greatest of trials are endurable without that ineffable, elusive thing we all seek: for life to be meaningful.
+Neither the smallest nor greatest of trials is endurable without that ineffable, elusive thing we all seek: for life to be meaningful.

 It’s the only way to make sense out of the chaos that resides in the spaces we all (humans, gods*, nature) share.
 Time gives it and robs us of it.
 All is ever.
 Change is the greatest weapon of the gods; we convince ourselves the we are in control, but it’s they who pull the strings.